aaron-grau/curic/react/projects/piano/README.md

 ## Phase 3: Notes Redux Structure

-#### Designing the State Shape - the Redux Store
+### Designing the State Shape - the Redux Store

 In Redux, all app state is stored as a single JavaScript object.
 It's good practice to think about its shape before writing any code.
 Ask yourself what's the minimal representation of your app's state as an object?

 For our synthesizer app, we first and foremost want to store the notes in play.

-#### Actions
+### Actions
 Let's define the actions that represent what happened.

-####

-#### Handling Actions
+### Handling Actions - Reducers
 Now that we’ve decided what our minimal state object looks like, we’re ready to write a reducer for it.
 Remember that the reducer is a pure function that takes the previous state and an action, and returns the next state.